ChrisSteelChapman/The-Book-Of-Shaders-GLSL-Practice/README.md

 # The-Book-Of-Shaders-GLSL-Practice
-Practicing GLSL Shaders using The Book Of Shaders
+Practicing GLSL Shaders using The Book Of Shaders.

+thebookofshaders.com